oblivia-simplex/Narrativity/1_stone.md

 the cows and was given the names of the breeders and the bull, the others implied by a slurred ellipsis or existing as the space-off to her story.
 I persisted, asking about one of the cows shed passed over.
-\"T-2306?
-Or do you mean that one?\" she asked, pointing to Sophia,
-\"theyre sisters.\" A little later that day, she promised to save that cows thigh-bone for my dog.
+"T-2306?
+Or do you mean that one?" she asked, pointing to Sophia, "theyre sisters."
+A little later that day, she promised to save that cows thigh-bone for my dog.

 The cows exist in terms of place.
 The cows of the stockyard and the